mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 Then at that time, mind and all delusions completely drop off.
 This is zazen; *shikantaza*.

-*Shikantaza*, based on body and mind dropping off, is not a new idea mentioned by Dogen.
+*Shikantaza*, based on body and mind dropping off, is not a new idea mentioned by Dōgen.
 It’s really Buddhism.
 You can explain it according to Buddhist psychology.
 But we don’t understand the real meaning of *samskara*, and also about the element which is not associated with mind.
 We understand it just as a concept, apart from human life.
 That’s why we don’t understand it.

 #### 39:44